open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-rp3-installation.md

 In order to complete this installation, we will need a few hardware and software components as follows:

+* Raspberry Pi 3 and 5V 2.4A power supply with microUSB connector

 * An internet connection and a RJ45 Ethernet cable

 * A microSD card reader